softwaresaved/automated_testing/README.md

               "Could not find freqs_events2013.dat")
 ```

-By checking that output files exists, we can handle situations where code we are testing returns an exit status of zero even if problems arise.
+By checking that the output file exists, we can handle situations where code we are testing returns an exit status of zero, even if problems arise.

-This is about the simplest test we can run on our code - if we give it a valid input file does it produce an output file.
-The test is simple as we have not checked the contents of the output file, not yet.
+We now have about the simplest test we can run on our code - if we give it a valid input file does it produce an output file.

+The test is quite basic as we have not checked the contents of the output file.

 ### Compare output files to test oracle via operating system

-Rather than just checking if an output file exists, we really want to check whether the output file is the one we expect i.e. does it match the expected output file we have in our test oracle.
+Rather than just checking if an output file exists, we really want to check whether the output file is the one we expect, that is, it matches the expected output file we have in our test oracle.

-We can use subprocess.call to invoke the Linux/Unix `diff` command to compare the actual output file to the expected output file.
+Under Linux or Unix, we can use `call` to invoke the `diff` command to compare the actual output file to the expected output file.
 We can provide the `-q` command-line flag to `diff` to suppress its output.
-If `diff` returns an exit status of zero then the two files are equal, if not then the two files differ.

-We can use `assert_equals` to check this is the case.
+If `diff` returns an exit status of zero then the two files are equal.
+If it returns an exit status of non-zero, then the two files differ.
+We can use `assert_equals` to check that we do indeed get an exit status of zero, and, if not, then fail our test.

 ```
 def test_count_frequency():